Chimney Chase Covers Near East Hampton

 CHIMNEY CHASE COVERS NEAR EAST HAMPTON

-What Are Some Chimney Chase Covers Types?
+What Are Some Chimney Chase Covers Choices?

 The structural housing between the roof line and the chimney crown is the chase.
-The chase cover is a steel or aluminum square or rectangle-shaped cap that fits snugly on top of the chase to help safeguard the chimney chase cover from water damage.
-It’s mounted above the crown and is manufactured using stainless steel to wrap the flue inside a cage-like mesh allowing smoke to vent, but hamper outside product from getting into the chimney.
+The chase cover is a steel or aluminum square or rectangle-shaped cap that fits snugly on top of the chase to help safeguard the chimney chase cover from water issues.
+It’s mounted above the crown and is manufactured using stainless steel to wrap the flue inside a cage-like mesh allowing smoke to vent, but stop outside product from getting into the chimney.
 It’s an optional accessory and may not have been fitted when the chimney was originally constructed.

 Chimney Chase Repairs By Expressway